zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 Provisioning scripts are scripts containing information that tells your environment what tools to download, setup and how to configure them.

 Dump your code into your machine.
-If it works, you know it's going to work the same way in any of similar environments i.e staging or production.
+If it works, you know it's going to work the same way in any similar environment i.e staging or production.

 **The hustle!!!**